-Our industry contacts always tell us that above all else, they are looking for clever ideas-based thinkers when they take on emerging graduates.
-Therefore, we thoroughly test and develop this approach through every project you do on the course.
 You will become familiar with researching a topic and searching for interesting and relevant insights.
-From these you will develop a range of ideas and you will become skilled in assessing the qualities and merits of the ideas you have, allowing you to select and refine the best one.
+Content (both text and image based) is key to the graphic designer, and this is especially true on the Design for Publishing course.
+You will develop a passion for working with sourced content and/or creating your own.
+Your design process is constantly tested and developed as you work through each project brief, and you will become skilled in developing a range of ideas, concepts and routes, and assessing the qualities and merits of the ideas you have, allowing you to select and refine the best way forward.
+Experimentation is a key part of the course and workshops will give you access to exciting ways of creating your work.
 Through your software skills and core design skills such as typography, layout/composition and aesthetic judgement, you will create and test a range of visual approaches, again - editing and refining the best one.